 By Nacho Lafuente, CEO at Datumize.

-So it’s recognized in the market that the OT-IT gap exists and is causing a massive delay in adopting latest affordable and useful technologies.
-Then, how can companies adapt to the digitized and connected world without the need of replacing every device on the plant?
+So it’s recognized in the market that the OT-IT gap exists and is causing a massive delays in adopting the latest affordable and useful technologies.
+Then, how can companies adapt to the digitized and connected world without the need for replacing every device on the plant?
 Datumize Machine Data solution opens the door to an affordable and smooth “iotization” of the current control and automation sensors and devices, by accessing, managing, translating and integrating with the IT architecture, the data that these machines have captive.

 This is how we are helping CEPSA to leverage the data locked inside their process sensors and build a connected, integrated and digitized plant.